What is a Pap smear ?

 The HPV also causes genital warts.
 Within the family of HPV there are two groups, one that causes cervical cancer and one that causes genital warts.
 Within each group there are 100+ different strains of the virus, each given a number.
 Doctors worry more about the “high-risk type” that causes cervical cancer, a potentially lethal disease.
-The public tends to worry more about the strains that cause genital warts because of the associated social stigma.
+The public tends to worry more about the strains that cause genital warts because of the associated social stigma, however these strains are not concerning from a cancer standpoint.
 Both warts and pre-cancer of the cervix are treatable, especially if caught early.

 What happens if I cannot fight HPV ?

 For those women whom are unable to fight the HPV, the cervical cells go through a series of precancerous changes.
 Research suggests it takes up to 10 years for cells to change from normal to cancer, but it may happen quickly in only 1 year.
 If precancerous changes are detected, the cervix is able to be treated and cervical cancer 100% prevented.
 This is why it is so important to get a Pap smear every year !

 Should I worry about HPV if my Pap is normal ?